karmaniverous/serify-deserify/README.md

 There are tons of custom serializers that address this issue, notably [`serialize-javascript`](https://www.npmjs.com/package/serialize-javascript) and [`serializr`](https://www.npmjs.com/package/serializr).
-Unfortunately, some key Javascript tool like [Redux](https://redux.js.org) explicitly depend on `JSON.stringify` & `JSON.parse`.
+Unfortunately, some key Javascript tools like [Redux](https://redux.js.org) explicitly depend on `JSON.stringify` & `JSON.parse`.
 So if you use Redux, none of those fancy serializers will help you get a Date or a BigInt into your store and back out again in one piece.